Self-Advocacy & Self-Determination

-- Use your self-made “My Life Binder” [link to My Life Binder Explanation] to ensure effective visits (may include scripts, visual supports, written list of questions to ask the doctor, accommodation letter)
+- Use your self-made “My Life Binder” to ensure effective visits (may include scripts, visual supports, written list of questions to ask the doctor, accommodation letter

 - Pay all bills, with assistance or independently, that are solely yours (cell phone, transportation)

 - Make sure you are aware of bill statements and are reviewing them for accuracy.

 - Continue to foster relationships with mentors, those with ASD and those without.

 - When you are unsure about how to handle a problem discuss your possible options with your mentor(s) for advice and support.